jordandhill/Custom_Tool_PowerPoint/README.md

 CALL GENERATE_ACCOUNT_POWERPOINT('ACC001');
 ```

-**Output**: Returns a pre-signed URL valid for 24 hours for downloading the generated PowerPoint.
+**Output**: Returns a pre-signed URL (valid for 24 hours) that you can paste directly into your browser to download the PowerPoint file.

+**Note**: The stage uses `SNOWFLAKE_SSE` encryption, which ensures pre-signed URLs work correctly with binary files like PowerPoint presentations.

 ### View Available Accounts